TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

-The base service class (:php:`\TYPO3\CMS\Core\Authentication\AuthenticationService`) provided by extension "core" is extended by both "saltedpasswords" and "rsaauth" extensions but for different subtypes ("authUserFE" and "authUserBE" for the former, "processLoginDataBE" and "processLoginDataFE" for the latter).
+The base service class (:php:`\TYPO3\CMS\Core\Authentication\AuthenticationService`) provided by extension "core" is extended by the "rsaauth" extension for the subtypes "processLoginDataBE" and "processLoginDataFE".
+This base service class is also used in the install tool backend module controller for the subtype "authUserBE".

 These overrides do not change the public API of the "auth" service type, meaning that developers can rely on it without worrying about what other extensions